cs0320/server-gearup/README.md

 ```

 You can deserialize this into an object with only `"A"` and `"B"` fields.
 This is useful when processing very large, verbose response Json from other APIs, but only need a few fields.

+## Note about SLF4J Error

+If you see the error below appear in your run console, you can feel free to ignore it.
+It is just warning you to use a more useful error logging tool (of which there are many that are used in industry), but we do not teach that in 32!
+If you are interested, you can learn more about logging [here](https://www.baeldung.com/java-logging-intro).

+`SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
+SLF4J: Defaulting to no-operation (NOP) logger implementation
+SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.`